Overview

 Coding for Interacting with Digital Physical Objects

 This course will start with demonstration on connecting robots with smart phones/tablets and remote control of robots.
 It will then discuss the principles of the design and implementation of smart phone applications for sensing, controlling and interacting with digital physical objects.
 Participants of the course will be engaged in a teaching and learning environment of studying design, coding and debugging of mobile programs that focus on sensing, controlling and interacting with digital physical objects.
-The course participants will be able to apply different mobile apps programming means like sequence, condition and loop for the creation of fundamental controlling apps that, which interact with digital physical objects running on mobile devices (e.g. mobile phones, tablets).
-Participants will be encouraged to work in groups to train their teamwork abilities to promote collaboration among course participants and apply knowledge of the course in practice to become interactive controlling apps creators for tackling real-life problems.
+The course participants will be able to apply different mobile apps programming means like sequence, condition and loop for the creation of fundamental controlling apps, which interact with digital physical objects running on mobile devices (e.g. mobile phones, tablets).
+Gesture-controlled devices (e.g. Leap Motion, MYO armband) will also be introduced.
+Participants will be encouraged to work in groups to train their teamwork abilities to promote collaboration among course participants and apply knowledge of the course in practicing to become interactive controlling apps creators for tackling real-life problems.

 Coding for Computational Thinking Development